miguel-arana/is448-project/README.md

 # Todo App
+_Why use different applications when all of your common activities can be tracked with one simple, easy, and seamless app?_

+On the To-Do App, include a task list of your most common activities so that all will be put in one place.
+HTML will be used to structure the aspects of the web page, while CSS will be used for the aesthetics and design to improve readability.
+JavaScript will be applied when a user completes a task, employing the script to remove it.
+The use of PHP and MySQL will be to handle database access capabilities and server side execution, for example how often a user is prompted for completion of something on their to-do list.
+Using AJAX, multiple to-do lists can be loaded without redirecting to another page.

  *This is a semester long project for our IS 448 class.
 The contributors for this project are:*
  1. Miguel Arana
  2. Adrian Beckmann
  3. Peter Bwewusa
  4. Mehar Malik
  5. Stephen Otto

 ## About IS 448
 * _IS 448 - Markup and Scripting Languages_ covers the history, theory, and practice of markup languages and their associated scripting languages.